reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   }
 }
 ```
-Here we are sending a a query of type match for fetching documents matching the attribute message with values "blue sky".
-There is an analysis process during query also.
+Here we are sending a query of type match for fetching documents matching the attribute message with values "blue sky".
+There is an analysis process during the query also.
 The text - "blue sky" will be tokenized into "blue" and "sky" and then matched with tokens associated with the documents in the index.

 We can specify queries for searching documents in multiple ways, some of which are listed here :
 |Query                           |Result|